The Normandy D-Day Tour from Paris

 What is the best time of year to schedule this tour?

-A trip from Paris to Normandy is great any time of year.
-Normandy is right along the English Channel and has the rainy, windy weather you would expect in the region year round.
-While summer and fall will be warmer, a late winter visit can be ideal, with fewer crowds.
+A trip from Paris to Normandy is worthwhile any time of year.
+Situated along the English Channel, Normandy often experiences rainy, windy weather.
+While summer and fall are warmer, a late winter visit can be just as rewarding—especially with fewer crowds.

 Paris To Normandy Tour Details – How To Prepare

-If available, bringing along a folding umbrella or a light raincoat is recommended.
-Comfortable shoes for walking that resist water and keep out sand will make your day a lot easier.
-Unless it’s full summer, wearing layers to keep out the wind is a great plan.
-A small backpack with your extras is perfectly acceptable in the van.
+If you have one, bring along a folding umbrella or a light raincoat.
+Comfortable, water-resistant shoes that keep out sand will make walking around much easier.
+Unless it’s the height of summer, plan to dress in layers to keep warm against the wind.
+A small backpack for your essentials is also perfectly acceptable on the van.

 Cancellation and Refund Policies